DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches: Conclusion

 \section{Conclusion}

-In this work, we present DepthVanish, a significant advancement of an adversarial patch attack that jointly optimizes texture and interval structure to target stereo depth systems.
-By thoroughly analyzing the effect of interval spacing over repeated texture elements, we provide a novel insight for boosting the attack effectiveness on traditional repeated texture.
-Unlike previous approaches limited to digital environments, our method effectively ``disappears'' objects in both digital and physical settings when tested against state-of-the-art models and commercial RGB-D cameras.
-These findings expose critical vulnerabilities in current depth estimation technologies, highlighting the urgent need for robust defenses in safety-critical autonomous systems.
+In this work, we present DepthVanish, a significant advancement in physical adversarial attack that jointly optimizes both texture element and interval structure of a patch to fool stereo depth estimation systems.
+By thoroughly analyzing the influence of regular spacing on naive texture repetition, we introduce a novel insight into enhancing the attack effectiveness and digital-to-physical transferability of the patch.
+To demonstrate the potentially dangerous consequences of depth estimation failure, we design the patch to be "disappear", where the patch is estimated as far away despite being physically close.
+Unlike previous methods limited to digital environments, our approach succeeds in both digital and physical settings, when evaluated against widely applied depth estimation models and commercial RGB-D cameras.
+These findings reveal critical vulnerabilities in current depth estimation technologies and raise concerns about their reliability in safety-critical autonomous systems.

+\begin{ack} This research was supported by Shenzhen Science and Technology Program (No. JCYJ20240813114237048), "Science and Technology Yongjiang 2035" key technology breakthrough plan project (No. 2025Z053).
+This research is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG4-GC-2023-008-1B), and National Research Foundation, Singapore and Infocomm Media Development Authority under its Trust Tech Funding Initiative.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore, Cyber Security Agency of Singapore, and Infocomm Media Development Authority.
+This work is also supported in part by Canada CIFAR AI Chairs Program, the Natural Sciences and Engineering Research Council of Canada, and JST-Mirai Program Grant No.JPMJMI20B8, JSPS KAKENHI Grant No.JP21H04877, No.JP23H03372, No.JP24K02920. \end{ack}